(888) 552-6760 SCHEDULE AN APPOINTMENT

 Borderline resectable

-With this type of pancreatic cancer, the tumor may, when first diagnosed, appear to be too difficult to remove surgically.
+With borderline resectable pancreatic cancer, the tumor may, when first diagnosed, appear to be too difficult to remove surgically.
 However, surgery may still be an option if the tumor can be reduced in size through radiation therapy or chemotherapy treatment.

 Locally advanced